Prof. Craig's interests include the development and application of new modelling approaches for

 There are very few analytical solution approaches for simulating flow through porous

 media with heterogeneous properties.
-Prof. Craig is currently looking into some novel methods
+Prof. Craig has developed some novel methods

 based upon Bers-Vekua theory of pseudoanalytic functions to obtain exact solutions to